Wormhole geometries in Einstein-aether theory: Class II: , and

-The blue region in Fig. \ref{214rnc} indicates where ${\rm EC1}>0$, ${\rm EC2}>0$ and ${\rm EC3}>0$ simultaneously, meaning that the WEC and NEC are satisfied.
-From Fig. \ref{214rnc} it is evident that if the coupling constants $c_3$ and $c_4$ satisfy the bound $c_3-c_4>0$, the WEC is respected around the wormhole throat (located at $r_0=1$).
-Moreover, except for a narrow interval around $r=2$, the WEC and NEC are satisfied for all remaining $r>r_0$, when $c_3-c_4$ is positive.
+The blue region in Fig. \ref{214rnc} indicates where ${\rm EC1}>0$, ${\rm EC2}>0$ and ${\rm EC3}>0$ simultaneously, meaning that both WEC and NEC are satisfied.
+From Fig. \ref{214rnc} it is evident that if the coupling constants $c_3$ and $c_4$ are set in a manner that the combination $c_3-c_4$ take positive value, the WEC is respected on the wormhole throat (located at $r_0=\frac32$).
+Moreover, the WEC and NEC are satisfied through a wide range outside the throat, when $c_3-c_4$ is positive.

 To explore the effect of the exponent $n$ on the WEC and NEC, we plot Fig. \ref{wec214}.
 It is clear from (a) that as $n$ decreases, the required value of $c_3-c_4$ increases.
 However, for any $n$ satisfying $n>-1$, the WEC and NEC are preserved if $c_3-c_4>0.5$.
-As shown in part (b) of Fig. \ref{wec214}, by fixing $c_3-c_4=1$, the WEC and NEC are satisfied for almost all radial distances, except for a narrow range around $ r=2 $ for any exponent $n>-1$.
+As shown in part (b) of Fig. \ref{wec214}, by fixing $c_3-c_4=5$, both WEC and NEC are satisfied at the wormhole throat if the exponent $n$ takes small values.
+Outside the wormhole throat, the WEC and NEC are also satisfied almost at all radial distances for any exponent $n>-1$.

-We also performed a similar analysis for the satisfaction of $EC2>0$ and $EC>03$ (corresponding to the NEC only, where the WEC may be violated).
+We also performed a similar analysis for the satisfaction of ${\rm EC2}>0$ and ${\rm EC3}>0$ (corresponding to the NEC only, where the WEC may be violated).
 The results show no significant differences.
 In other words, the wormhole solutions of the EA theory with $c_2=0$ and $c_{14}=0$ satisfy both the WEC and NEC if the combination $c_3-c_4$ satisfies the bound $c_3-c_4>\frac12$.
 We also verified that varying the parameter $ e $ does not significantly affect these results.